-A new Wage Subsidy scheme has been announced which is aimed at allowing employers to pay their employees something during the current COVID pandemic.
+A new Wage Subsidy scheme was announced in March which is aimed at allowing employers to pay their employees something during the current COVID pandemic.

 Employers are expected to make” best efforts to maintain as close to 100% of normal income as possible for the subsidised period. ”